mwdossantos/portfolio/docs/week-20.md

 # Teamwork

 I am very happy where the team's at now.
 Especially compared to week 18.
-The miscommunications are no more and I am seeing that back in the way we exchange feedback about the website and how I can share progress in the WhatsApp group.
+The miscommunications are no more and I am seeing that in the way we exchange feedback about the website and how I can share progress in the WhatsApp group.

-This week I asked Bo and Wenyi to comeup with a domain name for our website.
+This week I asked Bo and Wenyi to come up with a domain name for our website.
 Something that aligns with our logo as well.
 Say hello to [wowportfolios.nl](https://wowportfolios.nl/).

 I bought the domain through Mijn Domein.
 I will be going through the setup of the custom domain with Vercel later on in this week's documentation.